joetho786/PyCadence/README.md

 default = [1,2,3,4,5] # List of default values to be substituted in the template in case of error p.simulate(x, default,"init.ocn","output.ocn","output.txt",read_output)
 ```
-9. The above code will read the output.txt file and return a numpy array of the values to be substituted in the template file.
-The first column of the array will be substituted in the first placeholder and so on.
-The above code will work for any number of placeholders in the template file.
+9. The above code will read the output.txt file and return a numpy array of the values.

+10. Refer to the init.ocn file in the sample folder for the template file format.